D0tN3tC0d3r5/DotNetToolbox/Source/Core/README.md

     result.Should().BeTrue(); // FluentAssertions used here
     ```

-- **GuidProvider.cs**: Allows generation of GUIDs that can be controlled in a testing environment.
+- **GuidProvider**: Allows generation of GUIDs that can be controlled in a testing environment.

 #### Examples:
 1. **Using GuidProvider to generate GUIDs in a service:**